stibbons1990/hex/docs/blog/posts/2024-11-15-ubuntu-studio-24-04-on-super-tuna-nuc-pc.md

 done
 ```

+!!! note

-**Note:** setting `BTRFS_SCRUB_SKIP="sda"` prevents Btrfs balancing from
+    Setting `BTRFS_SCRUB_SKIP="sda"` prevents Btrfs balancing from running
-running on USB external storage if attached; not really necessary, but the
+    on USB external storage if attached; not really necessary, but the
     script fails if this variable is left empty.

 ``` console
 # /usr/local/bin/btrfs-scrub-all